jina-ai/jina/docs/fundamentals/flow/topology.md

 Then splitting the load across two or more machines yields better results.

-For Shards you can define which shard (instance) will receive the request from its predecessor.
+For Shards, you can define which shard (instance) will receive the request from its predecessor.
 This behaviour is called `polling`.
 By default `polling` is set to `ANY`, which means only one shard will receive a request.
 If `polling` is to `ALL` it means that all Shards will receive a request.

 When you shard your index, the request handling usually differs between index and search requests: